RAT Community Meeting 2024

 27 Sep 2024

-The second RAT Community Meeting on 27th September in Hamburg will gather researchers interested in utilizing search engine data for their research.
+The second RAT Community Meeting on 27th September in Hamburg gathered researchers interested in utilizing search engine data for their research.

 Key features of the program include: